Surrender

 Army Signal Corps #SC 204800

 Surrender by individuals or small groups was not nearly as common in the Pacific as in the European theater.
-Japanese enlisted men would occasionally surrender in small numbers once they were cut off and their officers killed.
+However, Japanese enlisted men would occasionally surrender in small numbers once they were cut off and their officers killed.
 This became increasingly common as the war progressed.
 Individual Allied troops surrendered in some numbers early in the war, but this became less common as fear of mistreatment became widespread.
 In either case, surrender was signaled by waving a white flag or raising one's empty hands above one's head.

 General, I have never heard or read of this kind of fighting.
 These people refuse to surrender.
 The wounded wait until men come up to examine them ... and blow themselves and the other fellow to pieces with a hand grenade.